spruceid/spruceid.dev/docs/credible/intro.md

 Credible is a lightweight wallet for individuals to manage DIDs and VCs from their mobile phones.
-It is white-label friendly, open-source, and build on our core SSI libraries.
+It is white-label friendly, open-source, and built on our core SSI libraries.
 As soon as it is feature-complete and ready for external review, it will even be downloadable from the appstore in its basic, unextended form.
 Over time, we expect to integrate many DID methods and presentation